kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Sets the location of the error page for an existing service that provides authentication for all the locations.
 Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-signin`.
 _**default:**_ ""

+## global-auth-signin-snippet

+Sets a custom snippet to use in the location that serves the error page for an existing service that provides authentication for all the locations.
+Applied to all the locations.
+Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-signin-snippet`.
+_**default:**_ ""

 ## global-auth-response-headers